hamtie/blog/_posts/2012-05-11-scraping-the-congressional-hearings.md

 Congress appear to be less complete than the later ones.
 It took about two weeks to collect, primarily due to frequent timeouts and possibly ratelimiting from the gpo end.
-My primary interest is with the plain text data; I plan to employ natural language processing algorithms, such as entity extraction, to analyze the corpus.
-At some point, I may extract the graphics that are only available in the pdf to include in an interface.
+My primary interest is with the plain text data; I plan to employ natural language processing algorithms, such as entity extraction.
+At some point, I may extract the graphics that are only available in the pdf to include in a more exploratory interface.

   For my first pass on the dataset, I plan to index the documents by the entities they contain (e.g. corporations, senators, witnesses, etc).
 The first interface will probably just be a simple search